 At Cascadia Prepared, we are developing our Resilience Scorecard Project, which will look at our critical "lifeline" infrastructure, applaud achievements, assign a score to the current state of resilience for each one, then suggest what actions could be taken in order to raise that score.

 I have tremendous respect for the work of everyone on stage: Jay Wilson , Clackamas County Resilience Coordinator, Yumei Wang, Geotechnical Engineer at the Oregon Department of Geology and Mineral Industries, Megan Niell, Engineering Services Manager at Multnomah County, and Jonna Papaefthimiou, Planning and Community Resilience Manager at the Portland Bureau of Emergency Management.
 My comments as a former government employee with roots in the private sector should not be taken as criticism of their work, but simply as how I analyze the dynamics.

 While browsing for helpful resources to mention here, I came across this article in Parents Magazine.
 It contains an extensive list of items to prepare for your home and go-bag, as well as some thoughts on preparing your young child for the possibility of being stranded at school after an earthquake.

 A 27-chapter novella by Tom Banse, serialized in the Bellingham Herald recently.
 Check it out here.

-Watch this excellent video on the potential collapse of the Burnside Bridge in the next CSZ event, and its effect on all connected modes: streets and highways running under bridge approaches on both sides of the river including I-5, the railroad, and boat traffic on the Willamette.
+Watch this excellent video on the potential collapse of the Burnside Bridge in the next CSZ event, and its effect on all connected modes: streets and highways running under bridge approaches on both sides of the river including I-5, the railway, and boat traffic on the Willamette.

-The new ShakeAlert system may help water utilities in Cascadia to protect their facilities.
-See this article in “Water Online”.
+The new ShakeAlert system may help water utilities in the Cascadia region to protect their facilities.
+See this article in Water Online.